-- 1. Quality control and data parsing during acquisition - 1.
-At the beginning of each day, select a reference sounding and plot it along with all incoming data. - 2.
-Watch all incoming data constantly making comparison with the reference sounding. - Cancel acquisition or note problems as noise sources, metal artefacts, or equipment 3. malfunctions are encountered.
-Alter course across ground to both more clearly define noise and artefacts and to subsequently avoid them. - 4.
-Each night, convert BIN file into TEM and TXT files and back them up. - 5.
-Each night, display selected channels of the data in plan view to appraise layout of geological features and any present geophysical artefacts. - Acquire system response from data obtained (stacked then averaged) in a very resistive area.
-2. - Determine EM1DInv inversion software initial model, constrains and control parameters.
-3. - 4.

-- Operations performed on TEM files 5. - 1.
+- 1. Quality control and data parsing during acquisition - At the beginning of each day, select a reference sounding and 1. plot it along with all incoming data. - 2.
+Watch all incoming data constantly making comparison with the reference sounding. - Cancel acquisition or note problems as noise sources, metal 3. artefacts, or equipment malfunctions are encountered.
+Alter course across ground to both more clearly define noise and artefacts and to subsequently avoid them. - Each night, convert BIN file into TEM and TXT files and back them 4 up. - Each night, display selected channels of the data in plan view to 5. appraise layout of geological features and any present geophysical artefacts. - Acquire system response from data obtained (stacked then averaged) in a 2. very resistive area. - Determine EM1DInv inversion software initial model, constrains and control 3. parameters. - 4. - 5.
+Operations performed on TEM files - 1.
 Basetrend removal (optional only possible on moderately to highly resistive areas).
 This removes movement noise from the receiver coil moving through the magnetic field of the earth slowly.
-Large mat receiver loops do not create much movement noise. - 2.
-Adjust magnitude according to primary field response (optional). - 3.
-Reject records with low primary field response as they are clearly suffering from equipment 28.
-Interpret the drillers logs into lithological categories. malfunction (eg. Receiver loop blown over by wind) (optional). - 6.
-Convert TEM file into a relational voltage database (Volt.DBF, XVolt.DBF, YVolt.DBF) - Normalize data using average magnitude of log10(data) from a small receiver placed directly on the 7. transmitter loop wires (YVolt.DBF) (This is optional as the data is already normalized according to current monitored (every 100 soundings in 2010)). - 8.
-Remove system response, taking magnitude of transmitted data (proportional to YVolts.DBF) into account for every sounding. - 9. - 10.
+Large mat receiver loops do not create much movement 25. noise. - 2.
+Adjust magnitude according to primary field response (optional). - Reject records with low primary field response as they are clearly 27.
+3. suffering from equipment malfunction (eg. Receiver loop blown 28. over by wind) (optional). - Convert TEM file into a relational voltage database (\Volt.DBF, - \XVolt.DBF,\YVolt.DBF) - Normalize data using average magnitude of log10(data) from a small receiver 7. placed directly on the transmitter loop wires (\YVolt.DBF) (This is optional as 32. the data is already normalized according to current monitored (every 100 soundings in 2010)). - 8.
+Remove system response, taking magnitude of transmitted data (proportional to \YVolts.DBF) into account for every sounding. - 9 - 10.
 Display voltage data, in map view, coloured to represent magnitude of a particular channel.
 Simultaneously view decay plots of picked soundings, along with a reference sounding. - 1.
 Interactively remove geophysical artefacts by clicking on points or data segments. - 2.
-Alter the channel and repeat a. - 3.
-Repeat b. until satisfied that data is suitably cleaned. - 4.
-Interactively clip channel count on soundings with procedure as for a., b. and c. (optional). - 11.
+Alter the channel and repeat a. - Repeat b. until satisfied that data is suitably cleaned.
+3 - Interactively clip channel count on soundings with procedure as 38.
+Package job DVD and printing, mailing etc. for a., b. and c. (optional). - 11.
 Smooth voltage data horizontally.
 Trapezoidal filtering is ideal (optional).
 Note well that this step is conducted after removal of artefacts which would have spread their mess throughout the data if smoothed. - 12.
 Calculate noise levels from sounding tails and specify ready for inversion.
 Should telecom cable or powerline noise be encountered, then this step will lead to recovery of shallow information without unduly corrupting deeper information! - 13.
 Determine valid time range for inversion input from each sounding using noise levels specified in step 14. - 14.
 Create EM1DInv inversion input files. - 15.
-Run EM1DInv on each sounding, conjunctively inverting both in-loop and out-of-loop data.
+Run EM1DInv on each sounding, conjunctively inverting both in-loop and outof-loop data.
 This scheduled using batch files and runs overnight, or even over several days or weeks.